romanini-ciandt/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

 See any of the envs folder [README.md](../3-networks-dual-svpc/envs/production/README.md#inputs) files for additional information on the values in the `common.auto.tfvars` file.
 1. You must add your user email in the variable `perimeter_additional_members` to be able to see the resources created in the restricted project.

-1. You must manually plan and apply the `shared` environment from your (only once) since the `development`, `nonproduction` and `production` environments depend on it.
+1. You must manually plan and apply the `shared` environment from your (only once) since the `development`, `non-production` and `production` environments depend on it.

 1. In order to manually run the apply for shared workspace from your local we need to temporary unset the TFC backend by renaming `envs/shared/backend.tf` to `envs/shared/backend.tf.temporary_disabled`.